gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    ({{Parallel-Dtls}}).

-   The security operations and reassembly process requires that the protected user message, i.e., with DTLS record overhead, is stored in the receiver's buffer.
-This buffer space will thus put a limit on the largest size of plain text user message that can be transferred securely.
+   The security operations and reassembly process requires that the protected user message, i.e., including DTLS record overhead, is stored in the receiver's buffer.
+This buffer space will thus set a limit on the largest size of plain text user message that can be transferred securely.
 However, by mandating the use of the partial delivery of user messages from SCTP and assuming that no two